Juventus’ 10 worst transfers of all time

 The Bianconeri rarely splashed big on players, and tended to live well within their means.

 But like most clubs, they have made mistakes, big and small.
+And this has increasingly become a problem in the last few years.

 Here are some of the worst signings in the club’s long and successful history.